-Personality.
-The Big Five personality traits along with three facets of each were measured using the 60-item BFI-2 (Soto & John, 2017; four items represent each facet), as follows: extraversion (sociality, assertiveness, energy), agreeableness (trust, respect, compassion), conscientiousness (productiveness, responsibility, organization), openness to experience (intellect, aestheticism, creativity), and negative emotionality (sometimes called neuroticism, the inverse of emotional stability: anxiety, depression, emotionality-moodiness).
-Participants responded to each of 60 statements (e.g., "I am someone who is outgoing") on a five-point scale (1 = disagree strongly, 5 = agree strongly).
+The Big Five personality traits along with three facets of each were measured using the 60-item BFI-2 (Soto & John, 2017; four items represent each facet), as follows: Extraversion (sociality, assertiveness, and energy), Agreeableness (trust, respect, and compassion), Conscientiousness (productiveness, responsibility, and organization), Openness to Experience (intellect, estheticism, and creativity), and negative emotionality (sometimes called Neuroticism, the inverse of emotional stability: anxiety, depression, and emotionality-moodiness).
+Participants responded to each of 60 statements (e.g., "I am someone who is outgoing") on a 5-point scale (1 = disagree strongly, 5 = agree strongly).

-Participants completed the 10-item Honesty-Humility subscale (e.g., "I wouldn't use flattery to get a raise or promotion at work, even if I thought it would succeed"; 1 = strongly disagree to 5 = strongly agree) of the HEXACO (facets: sincerity, fairness, greed, modesty; Ashton & Lee, 2009).
-Participants also completed the Narcissistic Admiration and Rivalry Questionnaire (NARQ; Back et al., 2013; e.g., "I deserve to be seen as a great person"; "Other people are worth nothing"; 1 = strongly disagree, 5 = strongly agree), as well as the Religiosity scale of the Social Axioms Survey (Leung et al., 2012; e.g., "Belief in a religion helps one understand the meaning of life"; 1 = strongly disbelieve, 5 = strongly believe).
+Participants completed the 10-item Honesty-Humility subscale (e.g., "I wouldn't use flattery to get a raise or promotion at work, even if I thought it would succeed"; 1 = stronglydisagree to 5 = strongly agree) of the HEXACO (facets:sincerity, fairness, greed, modesty; Ashton & Lee, 2009).Participants also completed the Narcissistic Admiration andRivalry Questionnaire (NARQ; Back et al., 2013; e.g., "I deserve to be seen as a great person"; "Other people are worthnothing"; <math>1 = strongly disagree, 5 = strongly agree), as well as the Religiosity scale of the Social Axioms Survey (Leung et al., 2012; e.g., "Belief in a religion helps one understand the meaning of life"; 1 = strongly disbelieve, 5 = stronglybelieve).